Adesh1214/Ola_Uber_Rides_Analysis/README.md

 ### Trips: Maintains a record of trips with details such as start and end locations, fare, distance, and status.
 ### Payments: Handles various payment modes and associated details.
 ### Coupons: Manages discount coupons with validity and start dates.

+# Potential Use Cases:
+## Operational Insights:
+### Identify underperforming drivers or vehicles requiring maintenance.
+### Analyze customer retention based on repeated trips and coupon usage.

+## Business Optimization:
+### Optimize routes and match customers to the nearest drivers.
+### Evaluate the effectiveness of promotional campaigns through coupon data.